Students from around the globe.

 NSCCC TOEFL code: 1149

-Michigan Plus Language Proficiency Test or the math portion of the ACT Compass
+Michigan Plus Language Proficiency Test or the math portion of the Accuplacer

 Required of all international students.
 Non-degree ESL students will take the Michigan Plus test for placement in ESL courses.